Plots to visualize age-length keys.

 A variety of plots can be used to visualize the proportion of fish of certain ages within length intervals of an age-length key.
 The types of plots are described below and illustrated in the examples.

-A “stacked” bar chart where vertical bars over length intervals sum to 1 but are segmented by the proportion of each age in that length interval is constructed with type="barplot"
+A “stacked” bar chart where vertical bars over length intervals sum to 1 but are segmented by the proportion of each age in that length interval is constructed with type="barplot".
+The ages will be labeled in the bar segments unless showLegend=TRUE is used.

 Note that all plots are “vertically conditional” – i.e., each represents the proportional ages WITHIN each length interval.